-The following table summarizes compensation information for our chief executive officer (our principal executive officer), our chief financial officer (our principal financial officer), our three other most highly compensated executive officers in fiscal 2009, and one employee who ceased to be an executive officer in September 2009.
+The following table summarizes compensation information for our chief executive officer (our principal executive officer), our chief financial officer (our principal financial officer), and our three other most highly compensated executive officers for our last two fiscal years.
 These executive officers are collectively referred to as the "named executive officers."